 If you, too, fancy a good chicken or lamb chawarma, a host of colorful and tasty mezes to share with your guests, a gourmet chickpea-based hummus topped with a drizzle of olive oil and fresh herbs, or a delicious mouhalabieh with pistachio and orange blossom to end your feast on a sweet note, then this guide is for you!

-To make sure you're on the right track for your Lebanese feast, with family or friends, check out these great Lebanese restaurants to try without delay.
-Get your Levantine fix!
+To make sure you're just right for your Lebanese feast, with family or friends, check out these good addresses for Lebanese restaurants to try without delay.
+This way to Levantine goodness!

 The fruit of a collaboration between three friends, the Lebanese restaurant Sama rethinks mezzés, with all the hospitality typical of Levantine tables.
 [Read more]